 - Till 2009, I used a tax preparation software provided by the University of Chicago; since 2010, I have filed taxes on my own.
 For all years from 2007 to 2019, I have filed paper taxes.
 For 2020, for the first time, I filed electronically using Free File Fillable Forms.

 - From 2012 onward, since I became a resident for tax purposes, my worldwide income became taxable.
 Hence, I had to report my India income as well.
 In 2012 and 2013, I did so using PFIC Form 8621; in 2014 I simply filed Schedule B.

 - Due to the significant changes in my tax filing situation in 2012, I requested a filing extention to October 15, which was granted.

 - Since 2012, I have been filing the FBAR form.
 In recent years I have filed the form online.

 - For 2014 I had some income through Form 1099-MISC, but I did not attach the forms since there was no withholding on that form (however, I did include that income in my income total).

 - In 2014, I paid estimated taxes through the year because my income in the first half of the year was not withheld at source (coming from Form 1099-MISC rather than Form W-2).
 This was primarily income from my work for MIRI.
 I initially mailed checks along with Form 1040-ES, but subsequently switched to using the Electronic Federal Tax Payment System (EFTPS).

 - I have held a full-time job with withholding since August 2014, and the withholding is adjusted so that I have approximately zero tax liability from my wage income alone at the end of an year.
-However, since I have some taxes on other income (specifically, interest income), I continue to pay some estimated taxes using EFTPS, so that I do not have to pay penalties for unpaid taxes.
+However, since I have some taxes on other income (specifically, interest income and capital gains), I continue to pay some estimated taxes using EFTPS, so that I do not have to pay penalties for unpaid taxes.

 Wikipedia pages I created as a result of learning about US federal taxes: